rparrett/combine-racers/README.md

   - [ ] Bonk
 - [ ] restart button (mid-race) (select/esc?)
 - [ ] "fakie" modifier for tricks
-- [ ] trick text should day "BONK!" when you bonk
+- [ ] trick text should say "BONK!" when you bonk
 - [ ] (stretch goal) sticky patches on track
 - [ ] (stretch goal) barrel roll trick
 - [ ] should jump have a cooldown timer?